 Choosing the right tool to find competitor ads

-As a best practice, you may combine several tools to get the highest benefits—here is our list of free tools for finding competitor ads.
-But what makes an ad intelligence tool the right one for you?
+As a best practice, you may combine several tools to get the highest benefits— but what makes an ad intelligence tool the right one for you?

 Factors to consider